Choosing the right tradesperson to fix your chimney or fireplace

 - Check whether they offer a free, thorough site survey

-- Ask what equipment a tradesman is planning to use
+- Ask what equipment a tradesperson is planning to use

 - Take advice about materials early on